 Ben Stewart was elected MLA for Westside-Kelowna in 2009 and 2013.
-He was re-elected MLA for Kelowna West in a by-election in 2018 and then in the 2020 provincial general election.
-He currently serves as the Official Opposition critic for Housing.
-Ben previously served as the Official Opposition co-critic for Citizens' Services and Trade.
+He was then elected MLA for Kelowna-West in 2018 and 2020.
+He currently serves as the Shadow Minister for Tourism and Trade.

 He also has extensive experience serving the community as a board member for numerous organizations such as the Kelowna General Hospital Foundation and Okanagan College.
 He was also as a founding director of a venture capital fund for local business development in British Columbia.

 In 1989, he founded and built Quail's Gate into one of Canada's leading estate wineries.
 Later, under his leadership as chair of VQA Canada, that organization successfully resolved a number of significant issues such as International trademark protection and international mutual recognition agreements.
 He is recognized as a global leader in small lot premium wine production and a pioneer in Pinot Noir clonal research and wine-making.

 Ben lives in West Kelowna and has three children and five grandchildren.